-When you think about love, you may picture picnics in the park, holding hands and watching the sunset, and living happily ever after.
+When we think about love, we may picture picnics in the park, holding hands and watching the sunset, and living happily ever after.

 We all have expectations when it comes to others and love itself.
-You may even have a list of things your soul mate should embody.
-Indeed, love occupies a special place not only in the human heart but in our minds, our history, and our society.
+We may even have a list of things our soulmate should embody.
+Love occupies a special place not only in our hearts, but in our minds, our history, and our society.

-Let’s have a look at some interesting facts about love!
+Let’s take a look at some interesting facts about love!

 1 – Butterflies In The Stomach

-Are A Real, Stress-Related Thing, Of course, it’s not actual butterflies, rather your autonomic nervous system.
+Are a Real Stress-Related Thing, Of course, they’re not actual butterflies, but rather your autonomic nervous system.

-Anxiety and fear trigger what’s called your ‘fight or flight response’ – an evolutionary holdover from our more primitive days when we would need to run from a predator.
+Anxiety and fear trigger what is called your ‘fight-or-flight response’ – aan evolutionary holdover from our more primitive days when we would need to run from a predator.

 Maybe unsurprisingly, love triggers a great deal of these same feelings too.

 Putting your heart on the line is dangerous, which is why looking at someone you’re falling for makes your adrenaline spike, sets your heart pounding and blood rushing from your gut, triggering a floating and fluttering sensation.